primiano/perfetto-docs/docs/data-sources/power.md

   tests are running.

 * On rooted phones the power management IC driver allows to disconnect the USB charging while keeping the USB data link active.
-This featurre is SoC-specific, is undocumented and not exposed through any HAL.
+This feature is SoC-specific, is undocumented and not exposed through any HAL.
   For instance on a Pixel 2 this can be achieved running, as root:
   `echo 1 > /sys/devices/soc/800f000.qcom,spmi/spmi-0/spmi0-02/800f000.qcom,spmi:qcom,pmi8998@2:qcom,qpnp-smb2/power_supply/battery/input_suspend`.